Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Model and method

-In the underdamped regime the equations of motion are of second order (see Eq.\ (\ref{model2})), and to integrate them we instead solve two sets of $N$ first order differential equations.
+In the underdamped regime the equations of motion are of second-order (see Eq.\ (\ref{model2})), and to integrate them we instead solve two sets of $N$ first-order differential equations.
 Therefore, the size of the Jacobian matrix from Eq.\ (\ref{jacobian}) is $ \big[ 2N + 1, 2N + 1 \big]$, where the last equation is reserved for time.
-This amounts to simultaneous solving $(2 N + 1) \times (2 N + 1)$ linear and $2 N + 1$ nonlinear first order differential equations.\!
+This amounts to simultaneous solving $(2 N + 1) \times (2 N + 1)$ linear and $2 N + 1$ nonlinear first-order differential equations.
 In our study of the underdamped regime, we exclusively focus on $N$ largest exponents out of the total $2N$ number of exponents.
-In Appendix \ref{appendixA} we provide the motivation for this choice.
-However, in the strictly overdamped case the total number of first order equations (linear + nonlinear) instead is $ (N + 2) \times (N + 1)$ and requires a separate implementation.
-Moreover, in this case the particles are inertialess and half of the available phase space directions are neglected making the total number of exponents $N$.
-We verified that by working with Eq.\ (\ref{model2}) and slowly approaching $m \to 0$ we are able to obtain the results of the strictly overdamped limit with a precision allowed by our integration routines (see also Sect.\ \ref{results} and Fig.\ \ref{Fig4}).
+In Appendix \ref{appendixA} we motivate this choice.
+However, in the strictly overdamped case, the total number of first-order equations (linear + nonlinear) instead is $ (N + 2) \times (N + 1)$ and requires a separate implementation.
+Moreover, in this case, the particles are inertialess and half of the available phase space directions are neglected making the total number of exponents $N$.
+We verified that by working with Eq.\ (\ref{model2}) and slowly approaching $m \to 0$ we can obtain the results of the strictly overdamped limit with a precision allowed by our integration routines (see also Sect.\ \ref{results} and Fig.\ \ref{Fig4}).